SEO For Affiliates:

 You might have heard that Google frowns upon affiliate websites.
 And there is a grain of truth here in terms of how many affiliate websites Google has penalized.

 But the reason for that is neither the affiliate nature of the sites nor the affiliate links placed on them.
-It's all about the low-quality, thin-content websites affiliates often resort to in chase of quick and easy cash.
+It's all about the low-quality, thin-content websites affiliate marketers often resort to in chase of quick and easy cash.

 Or, as Google's John Mueller puts it in a Google Webmaster Hangouts session,

-So, the truth is — participating in an affiliate program can by no means hurt your SEO.
-And when treating SEO seriously, you can turn organic traffic into a key source of your affiliate earnings.
+So, the truth is — participating in an affiliate program can by no means hurt your SEO rankings.
+And when treating marketing SEO seriously, you can turn organic traffic into a key source of your affiliate earnings.

 Picking an affiliate niche/focus

-Picking something you're passionate about is a great way to start, especially if you already have a community you're going to market your affiliate products to.
+Picking topics you're passionate about is a great way to start your analysis, especially if you already have a community you're going to market your affiliate products to.

-However, there are 3 steps I recommend you to follow before settling down to a specific niche and product.
+However, there are 3 steps I recommend following before you settle down to working on a specific niche and product.

 1. Move from general to specific